.env · security

 HMAC vs RSA/ECDSA — when to use which

 HMAC (HS*) uses the same secret for signing and verification.
-This is fine when both the issuer and verifier are the same service (e.g., a single API).
-If different services need to verify tokens without being able to issue them, use RSA (RS256) or ECDSA (ES256) — asymmetric algorithms where only the private key can sign but any holder of the public key can verify.
+Use it when both the issuer and verifier are the same service.
+If different services need to verify tokens without being able to issue them, use RSA (RS256) or ECDSA (ES256) — the private key signs, the public key verifies.

 Related tools